WoofGrrrr/file-system-broker/README.md

     Returns an "error" response if the directory's full pathName is > 255 characters, or if the operating system had a problem processing the command.

-    Sub-Directories are not supported as this time, thus a directoryName parameter is not supported.
+    Sub-directories are not supported at this time, thus a directoryName parameter is not provided.

 <br>